So apparently we just made a stranger’s car payment this month. Like A Random Act of Kindness that Toyota did on our behalf. Oops.

 There are a few possible reasons:

-- You are proud when you make bill payments on time.
-Any steps beyond that seem extra.
+- You are proud when you simply pay your bills on time.

 - Numbers make you weak-kneed with flashbacks of Mrs. Pumpernickel’s Math class.

 Tracking family finances can feel overwhelming.
 So it’s much easier to simply glance at our bank statements.

 But here’s why it’s worth the five-minute habit.

 As a Math teacher, lover of numbers and frugal living expert, I’d love to help you learn from our near disaster.

 Because a simple cross-checking system saved our family thousands of dollars one day.
 And I have caught enough errors over the years to equal a year’s worth of groceries.
 In a house full of boys.

 At the end of every month, I look over our online bank records.
 I flag any charges I don’t recognize and double check with my husband before sounding the alarm.
 We have official business meetings like this one:

 Me: Hey hon, did you make a random payment for a random amount to Toyota?